geoffyuen/hotplate-edge/README.md

 Features:

-- fork of html5boilerplacte index.html support fir IE 8+
+- modified html5boilerplate index.html support for IE 8+, removed of compatibily mode button
-- Gulp for watching, compiling Sass, javascript, svg spritesheet and imageoptimizatio
+- Gulp for watching, compiling Sass, javascript, svg spritesheet and imageoptimization
 - Browsersync for refreshing on save
 - css grid framework and organization